wcarhart/docs/docs/koi/autogenerated_help_menus.md

 * `ARG...` a required positional array
 * `[ARG...]` an optional positional array

 Long options are not listed in the usage statement for brevity, but rather are printed in the argument documentation below.
+In the argument documentation, `(+)` mean that the associated argument is an array, and can take multiple arguments.

 ## Help menus without subcommands
 If you are use a `__koimain` (see [Using subcommands](/using_subcommands)), then the help menu will be generated on a _by-script_ basis.
 This means that the usage will be for the whole script, rather than for individual subcommands.
 You can show the help menu with the `-h` or `--help` options, provided they are registered.